Overview of Special Collections

 Rare Books and Special Libraries

-Rare books and special libraries are housed in the department because of their exceptional value, curiosity, or distinction.
+Rare books and special libraries are housed in the division because of their exceptional value, curiosity, or distinction.
 The collection ranges across the spectrum of knowledge and includes important early imprints of European literature and history, colonial American political tracts, examples of fine printing and illustration, and some interesting autographed books.
 John Gould Fletcher's personal library, rich in twentieth-century American, British, and European literary works, complements the collection of his papers for research on the arts during that period.
 The Wilson-Owen Library contains books that were in the personal collection of Robert Owen and Robert Dale Owen, nineteenth-century social reformers who established experimental communities in Great Britain and in New Harmony, Indiana.
 The Pathfinder-Porter Collection contains important eighteenth-century works in the social and natural sciences as well as in other subjects, many in interesting early bindings.